bjoern-janson/computational-phase-boundary/theory.md

 - $\sigma dW_t$ represents stochastic discovery.

 Capability is therefore not determined only by potential.
 It depends on whether the system can access the relevant regions of possibility space.

+This equation is a proposed dynamical model for empirical investigation, not an assumed physical law.

 ---